 The System, besides the contributions received from plan members and employers, also receives legislative appropriations from special laws to cover additional benefits and the increase in benefits to retired employees.
 In the past years, there have been laws that granted additional benefits, such as, summer and Christmas bonuses, and various increases in cost of living allowances (3%), among others.

 Most of the funds used to cover these benefits are budgeted by the Commonwealth through legislative appropriations.

-Actuarial Information - Calculations of the present value of benefits under the System were made by consulting actuaries as of June 30, 2009, using the projected unit credit cost method, with straight proration based on service to decrement.
-The significant assumptions underlying the actuarial computations include: (a) assumed rate of return on investments of 7.5%, except for System 2000, which is 4.5%, (b) assumed compound rate of wage increases of 3% per year, (c) assumed inflation rate of 2.5%, (d) assumed cost of living adjustment of 0.99% annual COLA to approximate 3% triennial increases, and (e) assumed mortality as follows:
+Actuarial Information - Calculations of the present value of benefits under the System were made by consulting actuaries as of June 30, 2010, using the projected unit credit cost method, with straight proration based on service to decrement.
+The significant assumptions underlying the actuarial computations include: (a) assumed rate of return on investments of 7.5%, (b) assumed compound rate of wage increases of 3% per year, (c) assumed inflation rate of 2.5%, (d) assumed cost of living adjustment of 0.99% annual COLA to approximate 3% triennial increases, and (e) assumed mortality as follows:

-- Preretirement Mortality For general employees and mayors, RP-2000 Employee Mortality Rates, with white collar adjustments for males and females, projected on a generational basis using Scale AA.
-For members covered under Act No. 127, RP-2000 Employee Mortality Rates, with blue collar adjustments for males and females, projected on a generational basis using Scale AA. - Postretirement Healthy Mortality Gender-specific mortality rates were developed based on a study of the plan's experience from 2003-2007. - Postretirement Disabled Mortality RP-2000 disabled annuitant mortality rates, without projection.
+- Preretirement Mortality For general employees and mayors, RP-2000 employee mortality rates, with white collar adjustments for males and females, projected on a generational basis using Scale AA.
+For members covered under Act No. 127, RP-2000 employee mortality rates, with blue collar adjustments for males and females, projected on a generational basis using Scale AA. - Postretirement Healthy Mortality Gender-specific mortality rates were developed based on a study of the plan's experience from 2003-2007. - Postretirement Disabled Mortality RP-2000 disabled annuitant mortality rates, without projection.

-As of June 30, 2009, the actuarial accrued liability and the unfunded actuarial accrued liability were approximately \$18,944 million and \$17,101 million, respectively.
+As of June 30, 2010, the actuarial accrued liability and the unfunded actuarial accrued liability were approximately \$19,502 million and \$17,837 million, respectively.